Geopandas vs PyShp for Field Operations: Choosing the Right Spatial Library

 import logging

-"""Low-memory streaming writer with strict schema enforcement and bounds checking."""
+"""Low-memory streaming writer with strict schema and bounds enforcement.

 for field_name, field_type in schema.items():